aspiringsecurity/Medical-Counselor/README.md

 A greater and more seamless flow of information within a digital health care infrastructure, created by electronic health records (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 EHRs helps in improved care coordination.
 EHRs helps in making health care ecosystem proactive, accessible and authentic.
 EHRs with the help of computer aided detection will help in early prediction of diseases.

-We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on Chainlink network and Polkadot blockchain.
+We are developing a technical solution using XRP Ledger, Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on Chainlink network and Polkadot blockchain.

 # BlockChain Eco-system and Tools

+## XRP Ledger

+XRPL py Lite for for asset management, automation in Medi Assist

+We are utilizing xrpl-py-lite for asset management, automation and reducing transaction costs with XRP Ledger in Medi Assist.
+This is especially useful for enabling medical eco-system comprising of patients, doctors, counselors, TPAs & insurers, pharma and R&D organizations.

+Features:

+Account creation;

+XRPL and Asset transfer;

+Xrpl and asset management;

+Creation and management of Escrows, with support for conditions;

+Creation and management of Checks;

+Creation and management of Offers;

+Token creation and management;

+NFT creation and management.

 ## Chainlink Blockchain